 Skin swimmers are welcome but must apply for a skin swimming pass before 25th July here.
 Applications are vetted by the event director and decisions are non-negotiable.
 If you don’t get a pass and don’t want to swim in a wetsuit you can transfer your ticket to a friend – but the cut off for this is 31st July so please don’t leave it to the last minute!

 Most people swim front crawl, but we have had swimmers do the 10k butterfly and breaststroke.
 Breaststroke is not generally recommended because it’s hard on the knees to swim this distance in a wetsuit.

 We welcome and can generally accommodate swimmers with physical disabilities who would like to swim.
-It is essential that those with disabilities, or any concern about their ability to take part in this event, should seek their doctor’s advice before taking part.
-Swimmers with physical disabilities who would like to swim should email the event manager prior to registration, and will be accommodated within the existing water safety provision wherever possible (no separate arrangements can be made).
+It is essential that those with disabilities, or any concern about their ability to take part in this event, should seek their doctor’s advice before taking part and email the event manager prior to registration.
+Swimmers will be accommodated within the existing water safety provision wherever reasonable adjustments are possible (no separate arrangements can be made).

 OSS events are tow-float free.
 We have ample safety cover who watch swimmers via their brightly coloured hats.
 Tow floats makes sighting swimmers harder, by doubling the number of brightly coloured objects in the water, and may entangle other swimmers.
 It is sometimes stated that tow floats make retrieving an unconscious swimmer easier, however they are not tested or rated to act as a safety device in this way.